Tasmania Police Special Operations Group: Training

 Volunteers for the SOG need to successfully complete a one-week selection course, and if successful, must then successfully complete an 8-week training course.

 Training includes weapons skills, close quarter tactics, room clearances, method of entry (buildings / doors), less lethal options (including CS gas, Taser and Bean bag rounds), rural and urban tactics, water operations (including the fast response vessel), fast roping / helicopter training, surveillance and many other related disciplines.

 45 training days are allocated a year to maintain these skills and there is participation in the ANZCTC Police Tactical Group Skills Enhancement Courses with the 2nd Commando Regiment and Special Air Service Regiment.

 The ABC documentary television series Australian Story screened an episode A Few Good Men in March 2000 on the selection and training course.

 Equipment

 The SOG is equipped with less-than-lethal equipment that is not issued to general duties officers including the Taser.
 In June 2012, the SOG took delivery of a Lenco BearCat replacing their Mercedes-Benz Sprinter based Armoured Tactical Vehicle (ATV) acquired in 2006.
+In April 2026, the SOG took delivery of a former Western Australia Police Force 2012 model Lenco BearCat.
+The second BearCat will be used by the SOG to cover both northern and southern regions of the state.

 In May 2019, the government allocated A$400,000 in the 2019–20 State Budget for new equipment with A$100,000 allocated each year over four years.
 In March 2022, a A$1 million Specialist Capabilities Building facility was opened in northern Tasmania.
 In December 2022, a A$3.6 million Specialist Capabilities Building facility was opened in southern Tasmania.